Skip to main content

 We bet at −110.
 By first pitch the line had moved to −125.
 The market adjusted toward our position by 3.2 percentage points — that's the CLV, regardless of whether the bet ultimately won.

-Win rate is noisy at any sample under several thousand picks.
-CLV stabilizes much faster.
+We optimize for CLV because it's the only public-domain signal that predicts long-term edge before the sample is large enough to prove it from raw profit.
+Win rate is noisy at any sample under several thousand picks; CLV stabilizes much faster.
 So we publish both, but treat CLV as the primary scorecard.

 Closing line capture